MartinMiles/Sitecore.Link/README.md

 ## 2. Setting up your JSS connection with Sitecore

-Now let's go back to JSS. we are going to setup application.
+Now let's go back to JSS: we are going to setup application.
 At the root of repository type and execute:

     jss setup